-Here are five easy appetizer recipes that I love to serve guests, each incorporating high-vibrational foods or ingredients you can savor and feel good about enjoying.
+Here are five easy appetizer recipes that I love to serve friends and family – each incorporates high-vibrational foods or seasonings you can feel good about enjoying and sharing.
 Use organic ingredients whenever possible.
-Prepare, serve, and celebrate – Mangiare!
+Mangiare!

 (Makes 1 cup; serves 8-12 people.)

-Look no further for a cold party dip.
-With a total prep time of just 10-15 minutes, this easy appetizer takes the edge off hunger with my favorite healthy fat – olive oil – infused with a high-vibrational burst of flavor.
-Herbaceous, with a hint of tang from the capers, this dip also surprises with a delicious essence of holiday juniper and spice from the fresh pepper.
-It’s a healthy and flavor-rich addition to any New Years’ spread.
+Look no further for a simple cold party dip.
+With a total prep time of just 10-15 minutes, this easy appetizer takes the edge off hunger with my favorite healthy fat – olive oil – infused with a burst of flavor.
+With a colorful array of veggies, this high vibrational dip is a healthy and flavor-rich addition to any New Years’ spread.

-- 2 to Tablespoons finely grated Parmesan cheese
+- Optional – 1 to 2 Tbsp finely grated Parmesan cheese

 - 3 cups sliced veggies (broccoli, carrots, peppers, celery, tomatoes, cukes, etc.) or lentil chips for dipping – the veggies can be raw or very lightly steamed.

-- If cooking the veggies, steam them in a pan with 1/2 to 1 inch of water until barely steamed – al dente.
+- If steaming the veggies, cook them in a pan with 1/2 to 1 inch of water until barely steamed – al dente.
 Run under cold water to preserve crispness, then set drain and aside.

-- Serve on a platter surrounded by raw or steamed vegetables or lentil chips to dip with.
+- Serve on a platter surrounded by raw or steamed vegetables or lentil chips for dipping.